akbariskndr/Neuroevolution-Single-Layer-Perceptron/README.md

 Nothing

 ## Todo
-Modifying the fitness function to be able to consider the perceptron's accuracy
+Modifying the fitness function to be able to consider the perceptron's accuracy.